Probing New Physics with High-Redshift Quasars: Axions and Non-standard Cosmology: Implications for B CDM and BSM Models

 We can also understand why the axion island is allowed even after SNIa is added.
 In Fig.~\ref{fig:photon-survival-prob} we show the impact of the photon-to-axion conversion in the optical band (black points).
 Below $z\sim 2$, which is the maximum redshift to which the Pantheon dataset extends, the modification of the photon flux in optical band is minimal, at most at the $\sim 2\%$ level.
 Therefore, this modification hardly generates any perceivable changes in the SNIa dataset even though the coupling is relatively large.

 Lastly, we want to comment on a variation of the axion model, which might evade the astrophysical constraints listed in Fig.~\ref{fig:axion-bounds}.
 It is also possible to have axion-photon conversion in a cosmic {\it dark} magnetic field $B^\prime$, in the scenario with a dark photon, $\gamma^\prime$, and an axion-photon-dark photon coupling $g_{a \gamma^\prime} a F \tilde{F^\prime}$, where $\tilde{F^\prime}$ is the dual field strength of the gauged dark $U(1)^\prime$.
 In this case, the conversion probability in a single magnetic domain is similar to Eq.~\eqref{eq:pag} and \eqref{eq:oscs} with $g_{a\gamma} B$ replaced by $g_{a \gamma^\prime} B^\prime$.
-Assuming that the coherent length of $B^\prime$ is similar to that of the IGM magnetic field ($\sim {\cal O}(1- 100)$ Mpc), from Fig.~\ref{fig:axion-bounds}, we need $g_{a\gamma^\prime} B^\prime \gtrsim 10^{-12}$ GeV$^{-1} \times 1$ nG to restore the cosmic concordance.
+Assuming that the coherent length of $B^\prime$ is similar to that of the IGM magnetic field ($\sim {\cal O}(1- 10)$ Mpc), from Fig.~\ref{fig:axion-bounds}, we need $g_{a\gamma^\prime} B^\prime \gtrsim 10^{-12}$ GeV$^{-1} \times 1$ nG to restore the cosmic concordance.
 The astrophysical constraints on $g_{a\gamma^\prime}$ and $B^\prime$ are weaker compared to those on $g_{a\gamma}$ and the IGM $B$ field.
 More specifically, $B^\prime$ could be as large as micro-Gauss, with the constraints mostly from $N_{\rm eff}$ while $g_{a \gamma^\prime} \lesssim 5 \times 10^{-10}$ GeV$^{-1}$ due to star cooling~\cite{Choi:2018mvk,Choi:2019jwx}.
+Note that stronger bounds were derived using neutrino magnetic dipole moment, $g_{a\gamma'\gamma} < 1.75 \times 10^{-10}\,\mathrm{GeV}^{-1}$~\cite{Kalashev:2018bra,Capozzi:2020cbu,Carenza:2023qxh}.
 This implies a potential new physics explanation for the cosmic concordance of the quasar data, without conflicts with the other constraints.
 We leave this for further investigation in future work.